 Add values automatically

 You can use this feature in combination with the option to use a Custom Data Source for your map.
+This can be CSV data or JSON data for example.

 This will automatically add the 4th value in the CSV as the value to be used by the heatmap.